pmem/vltrace/README.md

 ### DEPENDENCIES ###

-The strace.ebpf depends on [libbcc](https://github.com/iovisor/bcc) library.
+The vltrace depends on [libbcc](https://github.com/iovisor/bcc) library.

 Warning: some old libbcc packages require manual coping of libbcc.pc from sources to appropriate place in a system.
 In case of Ubuntu 16.04 LTS appropriate place